-My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of those fruits of the Spirit which Paul lists in Galatians 5:22-23.
+My answer: The best sign that a person enjoys the fullness of the Holy Spirit is the appearance of the fruit of the Spirit which Paul explains in Galatians 5:22-23.
 In that passage Paul contrasts the life controlled by the sinful nature with the life controlled by the Spirit.
-In that list of fruits of the Spirit there's nothing about "speaking in tongues."
+In that list of what the fruit of the Spirit involves there's nothing about "speaking in tongues."
 Isn't that significant?
 If ecstatic utterances are the telltale sign that one has been baptized in the Holy Spirit, shouldn't it be in that list in Galatians?

 For this and other reasons, I have misgivings about demanding a physical sign for God's work within us.
 When the Pharisees and Sadducees asked Jesus for a "sign from heaven," He responded: "A wicked and adulterous generation looks for a miraculous sign" (Matthew 12:39).
 One reason I'm not on the bandwagon that sees "tongues" as a miraculous sign is that I don't want to be identified as part of a wicked and adulterous generation.

 My answer: Look at the context of Paul's "boast" about speaking in tongues (1 Corinthians 14:18-19).
 His point is that he would rather speak five words and be understood than speak ten thousand which no one around him understands.

 Paul was likely a gifted linguist.
 He grew up in Tarsus and would have spoken a now-extinct language used "on the street" by locals (much as happens in modern-day Italy where everyone speaks Italian plus a localized regional language from the area where they grew up).
 As an educated Roman citizen, Paul would also have spoken Greek.
 He studied at Jerusalem under Gamaliel, so he spoke Hebrew as well (Acts 22:3).
 As Paul traveled around the Mediterranean, he likely picked up a few more local languages (since he lived in various cities for months at a time).
 I think he prayed and preached in several languages.
 I do as well (we were cross-cultural missionaries for 15 years) [ see biographical sketch ].